UKLLC/Guidebook/ukllc_book/docs/linked_health_data/nhs_england/coding/codelists.md

 ## What should a codelist look like?
 UK LLC provides a codelist template as a <strong><a href="https://apply.ukllc.ac.uk/apply/view_document/codelist_template/" target="_blank" rel="noopener noreferrer">downloadable MS Excel file</a></strong>.
 The template contains information on which coding systems should be used for each of the NHS England datasets.
 The coding systems used by each dataset are outlined on the [**Coded variables**](../coding/coding_intro.md) page.

+<aside class="admonition danger"><p class="admonition-title">Do NOT alter the format of any part of the codelist template.</p>Our data provisioning script will not work if the format is changed.</aside>

 ## What happens if I need to update my codelist during my project?